lucasmreis/blogSource/src/posts/learning-reason-part-1.md

 "8H" |> parseCard |> renderCard |> Js.log;
 ```

-But we get the (very well structured btw) compiler error:
+But we get the (very good btw) compiler error message:

 ```
 We've found a bug for you!